underscoreio/essential-scala/src/pages/intro/objects.md

 ### Operators

-Because every value in Scala is an object, we can also call methods on primitive types such as `Int` and `Boolean`.
+Because every value in Scala is an object we can also call methods on primitive types such as `Int` and `Boolean`.
 This is in contrast to Java where `int` and `boolean` are not objects:

 ~~~ scala
 scala> 123.toShort // this is how we define a `Short` in Scala